msalemor/azure-app-data/README.md

 - Encryption in transit and at rest
 - AAD integration
 #### Application
-- Application leverages User Manage Idenity (can connect to services without passwords)
+- Application leverages User Managed Idenity (can connect to services without passwords)
 ### Scalabiltiy
 #### Web App
 - Can scale up or out with rules